mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 # Context 💬

-Variables that never change their value are not variables; they are constants masquerading as mutable state.
+Variables that never change their value are not really variables.

+They’re constants pretending to be mutable state.

-When we declare something as a variable, you tell the reader (and the compiler) to expect change.
+When we declare something as a variable, we tell the reader (and the compiler) to expect change.

-If that change never happens, you are providing misleading information about the code's behavior.
+If that change never happens, we’re sending misleading signals about what the code actually does.

-You should convert these to constants to reduce the "state space" a developer needs to track.
+Converting these to constants shrinks the state space a developer must track.

-You signal that this value is a fixed point in your logic, which prevents accidental reassignments and allows the compiler to perform better optimizations.
+A constant signals that a value won’t change, preventing accidental reassignments and letting the compiler optimize better.

-It’s about being honest with your intentions: if it shouldn't mutate, don't let it.
+It’s honest: if something shouldn’t mutate, don’t let it.

 # Steps 👣